Dederang BESS

 To support the planning and approvals process for a Battery Energy Storage System (BESS), technical specialists conduct detailed environmental assessments to evaluate potential impacts and identify appropriate mitigation measures.

-The planning permit application (including all technical assessments) is available on the Department of Transport and Planning (DTP) website (here).
+The planning permit and officers report is available on the Department of Transport and Planning (DTP) website (here).

 A Cultural Heritage Management Plan (CHMP) has also been prepared and approved for the Project.